urbit/urbit.org-reloaded/content/operations.md

 ~your-urbit:talk> ;join ~dopzod/urbit-help
 ```

-Scrolling down your terminal window, you'll probably see the playback of
-previous `~dopzod/urbit-help` messages that you missed.
+Scrolling down your terminal window, you'll probably see a playback of previous `~dopzod/urbit-help` messages that you missed.

 Post a line to `~dopzod/urbit-help:`